photoprism/photoprism-docs/docs/user-guide/organize/edit.md

 ![Screenshot](img/edit-files-2-light.jpg){ class="shadow" }

-If there is more than one JPEG or PNG file, you can change the [primary image](stacks.md) displayed in the search results and albums.
-You can also delete non-primary files or [unstack files](stacks.md by clicking on the action buttons.
+If there is [more than one JPEG or PNG file](stacks.md), you can change the primary image used as a preview in search results and albums.
+You can also delete non-primary files or [unstack files](stacks.md) by clicking on the action buttons.